Our Pages

 Recipe - Ingredients & Instructions

-- fill the saucepan with approximately 1.5 litres and turn the heat on to full
+- fill the saucepan with approximately 1.5 to 2 litres of water and turn the heat on to full

-- Add approx 2 'thumbs' (that means an amount that is at least as big as your thumb) of coarsely cut fresh ginger to the water.
+- Add approx 2 'thumbs' (that means an amount that is at least as big as your thumb) of coarsely cut fresh ginger to the water - note the Ginger is optional, traditional Masala Chai is not made with fresh ginger and it is quite wonderful without it, but for the hundred reasons that Ginger is good for you it can be entirely worth the little bit of extra work this step requires.

 Note that this is where making your chai gets particularly interesting as small adjustments in the amount of spices you use will give a markedly different flavour to the chai.
-I am giving a suggested range that, whether you go high or low, should have people going 'wow! that is amazingly good!'
+I am giving a suggested range that, whether you go higher or lower, should still taste quite terrific.

-- Black peppercorns 6-10 (this will greatly influence how 'hot' it tastes - adjust to the season)
+- Black peppercorns 6-10 (this will again greatly influence how 'hot' it tastes - adjust to the season

-- Cloves 1-2 (just a very light touch with these - some of you may even prefer to leave them out)
+- Cloves 2 (just a very light touch with these is best, you may prefer to go down to 1 or up to 3)

-- Cinnamon 1/2 to 1 whole 'log' (cinnamon comes in a lot of different strengths, this also influences the flavour a great deal so try smaller to higher amounts)
+- Cinnamon about one small whole 'log' (cinnamon comes in a lot of different strengths, this also influences the flavour a great deal so try smaller to higher amounts)

 - grind all these spices up until they are well and truly broken up - inhale deep!